irsbugs/irsbugs.github.io/contact/index.md

 ## By E-Mail

-We have a mailing list that you may send out an e-mail.
+We have a mailing list that you may use send out an e-mail to our Open Source Software community.
 See: [Mailing List](/mail/).

 ## By Postal Mail